Skip to main content

 • Webhook — calls a webhook of type auth_validation configured on this AI Agent.
 Only validation-typed webhooks are listed in the dropdown.
 See Webhooks.

-The Add another question button is disabled at five questions per step.
+The Add another question button is disabled at ten questions per step.
 If you need more degrees of identification, split the work across the identification and verification steps.

 5. Score threshold (success panel)

-Click the Successful identification node in the flow to open the success panel.
+Click the Successful identification box on the action card to open the success panel.

-Successful identification panel with the Score threshold field and the threshold-exceeds-available-points warning.
+Successful identification panel with the Score threshold field.

 The Score threshold is the minimum total points needed for the step to pass: